-And you know what I really fucking hate and am also terrible at, but not terrible enough to dissuade you from following this recipe?
+You know what I really hate and am also terrible at, but not terrible enough to dissuade you from following this recipe?
 Baking.
-Baking these molten whiskey chocolate cakes creates the perfect storm of nightmares to get that power balance back on your side and show them that you care enough to suffer.
+Baking these molten whiskey chocolate cakes creates the perfect storm of kitchen nightmares and shows loved ones that you care enough to suffer.
 Also, there’s whiskey!

 Here’s What You'll Need:

 - White chocolate chips